Treating Anxiety in Teens

 Getting Started with Treatment

 If you’re concerned about a teenager struggling with anxiety, reaching out for professional help is a critical first step.
-At Dr. Messina & Associates in Southlake and Flower Mound, our team of psychologists is here to support you and your family on the journey toward healing.
+At Dr. Messina & Associates in Southlake and Flower Mound, our team of therapists, psychologists, and psychiatrists are here to support you and your family on the journey toward healing.
 Together, we can create a tailored treatment plan that addresses the teen’s specific needs, laying the foundation for a more balanced, fulfilling life.

 Anxiety in teens is a challenge, but with the right support and intervention, it’s one that can be overcome.
 Let’s work together to provide the guidance and tools our teens need to thrive.